sinamajidian/Hap10/README.md

 ```
 python3 utilities/extract_scc.py frag_sp.txt scc ./out
 ```
-If you want to have larger haplotype block, you can use `cc` instead of `scc`.
+If you want to have larger haplotype block but with a bit lower quality, you can use `cc` instead of `scc`.